kubernetes/enhancements/keps/sig-cli/3805-ssa-default/README.md

 #### Deprecation

-We are not intending to deprecate the flag, but we might remove the `--server-side` flag in the long term.
+If we decide to remove the remove the `--server-side` flag, we would have a deprecation warning at least two releases before.
 Same thing applies for `--save-config` and other client-side related flags in kubectl which we might remove.

 ### Upgrade / Downgrade Strategy